 Three years old.
 The last gift that she got was from her parents when she was three years old.
 It was a doll filled with lavender.
-They couldn't tell her where they got it or why but she didn't care.
+They couldn't tell her where they got it or why but that's how she was, but she allowed herself to feel comfortable she didn't care.
 She called it Sophia.